-Green: Leafy Green Pie with Spelt Crust
+Green foods: Leafy Green Pie with Spelt Crust

 While some trees mark the shifting of the seasons through the changing colours of their leaves: from vibrant green in Summer through reds, oranges and yellows of Autumn to brown as the Winter approaches, there are others that remain green all year round.
 Likewise, there are green vegetables for every season.
 In summer we enjoy the freshness of asparagus, peas, beans and zucchini.
 From early Autumn right through to early Spring we embrace the health-giving benefits of dark green leafy vegetables, broccoli and brussel sprouts.